OUR KAIMAHI

 Te Rina Porou is a dynamic storyteller and communications professional whose work bridges the worlds of media, culture, and te reo Māori.
 With a Bachelor of Communications and a strong foundation in mātauranga Māori, Te Rina has a passion for crafting narratives that celebrate both individual and collective identities.

-Stacey Konui - ENVIROMENTAL PLANNER
+Stacey Konui - Kaimahi ENVIROMENTAL PLANNER

 Ngāti Tūwharetoa

-MANAIA BLAIKE - Office Manager
+MANAIA BLAIKE - kaimahi

 In addition to her role at Poipoia, Manaia is a Trustee of the Lake Taupō Forest Trust, contributing to the sustainable management and protection of forest lands within the Lake Taupō region.
 Manaia's commitment to her community and the environment is evident through her professional endeavors and her active participation in initiatives that promote environmental stewardship and cultural heritage.